SYSTEM SELECTION AND REVIEW

 LAW FIRM STRATEGY AND MANAGEMENT

 Several of our consultants have backgrounds in senior positions in law firms including as partners, directors and in Duncan Ogilvy’s case as managing partner of Mills & Reeve.
-Duncan has built on his practical experience with an MBA at Nottingham Law School with whom he has retained links.
+Duncan and Jane Bradbury have both built on practical experience with an MBA at Nottingham Law School, with whom Duncan has retained links.

 We frequently work for firms at Board level, and we are well placed to advise Managing Partners and Boards on topics such as: